KFreon/KaelsKabbage/content/posts/2022-08-08-what-i-use/index.md

 # [Microsoft Todo](https://to-do.microsoft.com/)
 - Todo app

 Nice simple todo app.
 Has substeps, so you can have "make cake" and list the ingredients under that.
-Has Android app (probably iOS too)
+Has mobile apps.

 # Really useful keyboard shortcuts
 - `Ctrl + backspace/del`: Delete word
+- `Ctrl + arrow`: Jump to start/end of word
 - `Ctrl + +/-`: Zoom BUT also back and forward in VS editor history
   - `Alt + arrow`: VSCode history

 # Other much more common things
 - **Slack/Teams:** Internal chats and company chats
 - **Microsoft Edge:** Feels nice, built in, better than Chrome.
 Don't hate FF, just never got into it
 - **Hugo/Netlify:** Static site builder for blog, hosted on Netlify.
 Simple and cheap.
 - **Visual Studio/VSCode:** Backend/Fronend dev.
 Haven't gotten into Jetbrains stuff.
 - **ffmpeg:** Video conversion tool.
 Industry standard, text based.
+- Some Visual Studio and VSCode [tips and tricks]({{< ref "/posts//15-vs-vscode-tips-and-tricks/index.md" >}}) I've written about before